IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 After calling one of the methods listed in [Configure the SDK for JavaScript](#configure-the-sdk-for-javascript) successfully, an <Link href="../ref-info/glossary-uid#gl-identity">identity</Link> is generated and stored in local storage, under the key `UID2-sdk-identity`.
 The SDK refreshes the UID2 token periodically.

 :::warning
 The format of the object stored in local storage could change without notice.
-We recommend that you do **not** read and update the object in local storage directly.
+We recommend that you do **not** read or update the object in local storage directly.
 :::

 ## Example Integration Code and When to Pass DII to the UID2 SDK